mattriley/node-module-composer/README.md

         productDetails.js
 ```

-`index.js` files can be used as "barrel" files to rollup each file in a directory:
+This hierarchy can be mirrored in code by rolling up each file in each directory using `index.js` files.
+This approach leads to a design where any file is only ever imported once regardless of the number of usages.
+It also reduces or eliminates the large blocks of import statements typically found at the top of each file, and eliminates any need for backtracking, i.e. `../../../`.

 <details open>
 <summary>./examples/basic/modules/index.js</summary>